Deltares/dfm_tools/README.rst

 	- how to plot properties on edges (scatter is slow), maybe create dual mesh and plot like faces. most relevant variables are also available on faces, so is this necessary?
 	- add support for rstfiles (different way of storing grid data, only face nodes present?)
 - add (look for) readwrite functions for general datafromats (tim, bc, tekal write etc)
+- expand Delft3D and Sobek read options
 - arrange auto-testing online (jarvis?): https://docs.pytest.org/en/latest/getting-started.html
-- add comparable functions for sobek and Delft3D

 TODO non-content